 Information for students interested in coming to study at Sheffield Hallam University as an exchange student can be found on our how to apply pages.
 Please note, in order to study at the University as an exchange student, there needs to be a valid student exchange agreement in place with your home university.
 A list of our exchange partners can be found on our partners page.

-Current Sheffield Hallam students who are interested in studying abroad should speak to their Faculty co-ordinator and students interested in working abroad should speak to their Faculty placement team.
+Current Sheffield Hallam students who are interested in studying abroad should speak to their College co-ordinator and students interested in working abroad should speak to their College placement team.